 runai bash dist-int

 This will provide shell access to the launcher process.
 From there, you can run your distributed workload.
 For Horovod version smaller than 0.17.0 run:

-- The source code of the image used in the walk-through in Github
+- The source code of the image used in this Quickstart document is in Github

 - For a full list of the

 submit-mpioptions see runai submit-mpi